 And who wants government agents ogling your browsing habits?
 Not only is it invasive, but it’s also flat-out embarrassing.
 Who hasn’t searched something that would sound bizarre out of context?

 With a VPN, though, you can bypass your ISP’s attention.
-By connecting to a VPN server, you’re hiding your real IP address and location.
+You’re hiding your actual IP address and location by connecting to a VPN server.
 Instead, an encrypted tunnel completely reroutes your network’s traffic.
 Nifty, huh?

 That’s where a VPN comes in.
 Since it created an encrypted connection through a secure server, you can browse the internet without worrying about anybody watching your activity.
 Nosy third parties can’t analyze your browsing history since you’ve put your privacy first.